second-constantine/command-server/README.md

-This is simple implementation for a command server. **Don't use it for illegal actions.**
+This is a command server simple implementation. **Don't use it for illegal actions.**

 # Requirements
 gradle 7.1, jdk 11, screen, bash